docarray/docarray/docs/advanced/document-store/index.md

 However, when you try to create another view of the DocumentArray in `da2`, you get a fresh DocumentArray.

 You would also expect the script to increment the length of the DocumentArrays every time you run it.
-This is because the previous run _should_ have saved the length of the DocumentArray with `index_name="my_index"` and your most recent run will append a new Document, incrementing the length by `1` each time.
+This is because the previous run _should_ have saved the length of the DocumentArray with `index_name="my_index"` and your most recent run appends a new Document, incrementing the length by `1` each time.

 However, it seems like your append operation is also not being persisted.